-Chikage is an AMS Certified Broadcast Meteorologist and holds the AMS and National Weather Association Seals of Approval.
-She was honored with the 2009 Upper Midwest Emmy Award for Outstanding Weathercaster and has been nominated for Emmys in the Upper Midwest and New England.
+Chikage is an AMS Certified Broadcast Meteorologist and holds the American Meteorological Society and National Weather Association Seals of Approval.
+She is an Emmy-Award winner for her weathercasting and has several Emmy nominations for her work in studio and out in the field.

 Chikage is thrilled to call Austin home.
 You might even say it is destiny.
-She has a 5 year old daughter named...
+She has a 6 year old daughter named ...
 AUSTEN!
-Chikage and her husband Jamie also have a baby girl, Zailey, born in 2012.
+Chikage and her husband Jamie welcomed little sister Zailey into the world in 2012.

 The most popular question Chikage answers is about her name.
+No, it's not a stage name!
 She is half Japanese and her name means "thousands of views or vistas."

 Bob Ballou - Sports Director